Simplified Chinese — 1956 AD, China

 The sheer size of the PRC is slowly advancing simplified script.
 For example, while it is not required to use Simplified Chinese in Hong Kong, students find that textbooks printed in Simplified Chinese are cheaper than those printed in Traditional Chinese.
 On the other hand, there is great affection for Traditional Chinese, and it frequently appears in signs in PRC.
 (This is very similar to how I see frequently see Small Seal Script on restaurant signs in Vancouver.)

 It is interesting to look at the progression of Chinese characters throughout time.
 Below are four versions of the character for “horse” — Oracle Bones, Small Seal Script, Traditional Chinese, and Simplified Chinese.
-You can that the Traditional Chinese character looks nothing like the Oracle Bones one, but if you go step-by-step, you can see how the character evolved.
+You can see that the Simplified Chinese character looks nothing like the Oracle Bones one, but if you go step-by-step, you can see how the character evolved.

 There is a very nice service over at Chinese Etymology which lets you look at the evolution of characters over time, including variants.
 For example, see the (many!) results for “horse”.